Maumagnaguagno/maumagnaguagno.github.io/mindstorms.md

 ## EV3
 The evolution of Mindstorms created the third (and current) release of Lego robots in September 2013.
-This time previous sensors anad motors are supported.
+This time previous sensors and motors are supported due to no modifications to the cables, being the same from NXT.

 ## Extra bits